openpowerquality/docusaurus/docs/box-overview.md

 ---
-title: OPQ Box Overview
+title: OPQ Box Design Overview
-sidebar_label: Overview
+sidebar_label: Design Overview
 ---

 The goal of OPQBox is to monitor voltage and frequency and detect departures from nominal levels.
 It accomplishes this by sampling the waveform 256 times per cycle, extracting power quality measures (including frequency, RMS voltage, and THD), and then transmitting data about these measures to the OPQHub service.